camaraproject/Commonalities/documentation/API-design-guidelines.md

 In this way, the technological infrastructure depends directly on the design of the services instead of being a response to their implementation.

-Among the main benefits of an "API First" development strategy, we can highlight:
+Among the main benefits of an "API-First" development strategy, we can highlight:

 - Development teams can work in parallel.
 - Reduces the cost of application development.